 We live in a world where selfie is in the dictionary and as such no self-respecting smartphone manufacturer can afford to ignore people’s desire to take pictures of themselves.
-The biggest camera improvements still tend to be reserved for the main snapper on the back but there are an increasing number of phones with good front facing cameras, which make them ideal for selfie enthusiasts.
-These are the five best.

-The Oppo N1 is perhaps the best phone there is for taking selfies.
-That’s not because of the quality of its front-facing camera, in fact it doesn’t even have a separate front-facing camera, what it does have though is a main camera which can swivel round to face the front.
+The Oppo N1 is one of the best phones there is for taking selfies.
+That’s not because of the quality of its front-facing camera, in fact it doesn’t even have a separate front-facing camera.
+What it does have though is a main camera which can swivel round to face the front.

 It’s a clever idea and it’s not wasted as the Oppo N1 has a pretty decent snapper.
 It has a 13 megapixel sensor along with a dual-LED flash, which emits a softer light when positioned in the front-facing selfie mode.